olid78/MotoSOS/README.md

 	•	Real-Time GPS Tracking for precise service locations and better response time.
 	•	Voice-Activated Commands for hands-free operation during emergencies.

-Contributing

-We welcome contributions to MotoSOS!
-If you would like to improve the project, please feel free to fork the repository and submit a pull request.